Web master Peter Lovett 2016 © Peter Lovett see my blog here|

 Graphics illustrate events and battles in Normandy.

-A gruesome tale.,The De Braoses were intricately involved with some of the churches illustrated in this talk.
+Generations of the De Braoses were intricately involved with some of the churches illustrated in this talk.

 Steyning’s role with the kings of Wessex is explained graphically followed by the Normans and the De Braose family from the first Lord of Bramber who fought with William Duke of Normandy in 1066, to his son, who fought in the crusade to a successor who became wealthy under King John’s patronage before a brutal fall from power and into exile.